osrf-migration/cloudsim-wiki/Running_widgets.md

 1. Click on the `Launch!` button, and a new machine should appear, this means we're successfully talking to the `cloudsim-portal` server and the portal is successfully talking to AWS!

+1. Congrats, your cloudsim app is running successfully!

 [Back to Running](Running)